gispos/AvsPmod/readme_resampleFilter.txt

 If not 'Save view pos on tab change' or 'Save pos & zoom on tab change' enabled then all tabs disables the resize filter.

 Certain functions are not possible with the resample filter:
-Crop dialog, pixel values read from avisynth, and a few things are not yet running smoothly: Split View and Preview Filter together.
+Crop dialog, read pixel values from avisynth, and a few things are not yet running smoothly: Split View and Preview Filter together.

 If a resize is active this is indicated in the status bar with an 'r' in front of zoom and dimensions.

 And if you don't like it or don't need it, you can deactivate or change the resample menu under program options > Misc2.

-GPo, 2021